benoitc/wineoverip/README.md

 Wine Over IP is a simple service allowing you to share your wine photos over twitter.

-Foodoveripis powered by Apache CouchDB and Python.
+**Wine Over IP** is powered by Apache CouchDB and Python.
 All the frontend is a couchapp.